felixrindt/pretix-organizationpayment/README.rst

 This is a plugin for `pretix`_.
 It adds a payment provider for organizations.
 A user can choose from a predefined list of organizations and also has to provide a member ID there.
 You can use it for university accounts or sponsor partners.

 It was originally designed for the german Berufsgenossenschaft and Unfallkasse which pay for first aid trainings employees can do.
 Thats where bguk comes from.

+All texts shown to the user are customizable to make this plugin work in many different situations.

 Development setup
 -----------------